cdk-patterns/serverless/the-lambda-trilogy/README.md

 ### Pros
 - Maximum code reusability
 - Forces you to write more testable code
-- Lowest cognitive burden for developers working on that individual function
+- Introduces lowest cognitive burden for developers making changes to that individual function
 - Easier to optimize your lambda execution times and by extension costs

 ### Cons